 Sometimes keeping to the basics is the best way to achieve what you want.
 Therefore, here are some essential things you should implement to spread the word about your event:

-● Email marketing: The key to email marketing is to start with personalized emails.
+- Email marketing: The key to email marketing is to start with personalized emails.
 This way the attendees will fell your personalized approach.
-However, as the event draws near, you should go for automatic emails to remind attendees of deadlines to register and share information about schedules.
+However, as the event draws near, you should go for automatic emails reminding attendees of deadlines to register and share schedule information.

-● Online advertising: In the technological world we live in, you should make use of online advertising.
-Not only is it less expensive, but it will allow you to reach many people in a short time.
+- Online advertising: In the technological world we live in, you should make use of online advertising.
+Not only is it less expensive, but it will also allow you to reach many people quickly.
 Also, you can direct the marketing strategy to the people you want to attend.

-● Influencer marketing: People like to follow advice from the people they trust.
-By contacting influencers to promote your event, your prospective attendees will receive the information from someone they already know.
+- Influencer marketing: People like to follow advice from the people they trust.
+By contacting influencers to promote your event, your prospective attendees will receive information from someone they already know.
 This will increase engagement.

-By applying these techniques, you can increase attendance and focus on enjoying your event and making sure it goes off without a hitch.
+By applying these techniques, you can increase attendance, focus on enjoying your event, and ensure it goes off without a hitch.

-Don’t forget to make an assessment afterward to see how successful these strategies were and what you could improve for future events.
+Don’t forget to make an assessment afterwards to see how successful these strategies were and what you could improve for future events.

 Megan Jones is Communications Manager at grizzlytarps.com.
 She mostly writes about camping, healthy living, marketing, and related topics.
-She has been interested in marketing since she was young and now she is actively promoting various concepts on how to market products, services, and events.
+She has been interested in marketing since she was young and actively promotes various concepts on market products, services, and events.